vinefeeder/VineFeeder/README.md

     Download Media: Select a media item to start the download process.
 **Services**

-Currently four services are working  - All4, BBC, ITVX and My5, but expect a few teething bugs.
+Currently five services are working  - All4, BBC, ITVX, My5 and STV, but expect a few teething bugs.
-Other services: I next plan to work on STV and U (UKTVplay)
+Other services: I next plan to work on U (UKTVplay)

 **Custom Services**